Special Event Rules and Regulations

 - The City of Hudson must be specifically named as an additional insured

-- The Hold Harmless/Indemnification Agreement on the Temporary Special Event Application must be signed by an authorized representative of the organization
+- The Waiver and Hold Harmless Agreement on the Temporary Special Event Application must be signed by an authorized representative of the organization

 Music and/or noise must be kept at a reasonable volume.
-All music, noise, or other sounds during your event must not begin before 7:30 a.m. or continue after 10:00 p.m. on any day of the week.
-The City reserves the right to shut down the source of the disturbance and/or the event, and if necessary, remove the power sources to the event if regulations are not followed.
+All music, noise, or other sounds during your event must not begin before 7 a.m. or continue after 10 p.m. on any day of the week.
+The City reserves the right to shut down the source of the disturbance and/or the event.

 Set Up / Tear Down

-Set up and tear down must occur between the hours of 7:00 a.m. and 10:00 p.m.
-Events may not set up prior to 6:00 p.m. on the day before the event opens, and must tear down immediately after the event.
-No roads, parking spaces, or other public access can be blocked during set up or tear down.
+Set up and tear down must occur between the hours of 7 a.m. and 10 p.m.
+Events may not set up prior to 6 p.m. on the day before the event opens, and must tear down immediately after the event.
+No roads, parking spaces, or other public access can be blocked during set up or tear down without City approval.
 Vehicles, trucks, carts, or other motorized equipment are not permitted on City greens, sidewalks, or tree lawn areas.

-Event organizers must include a detailed parking plan on the Temporary Special Event Application that will accommodate the number of guests expected.
-If a shuttle will be used, the Application must indicate the route and pickup/drop-off points.
+Event organizers must include a parking plan on the Temporary Special Event Application that will accommodate the number of guests expected.
+If a shuttle will be used, the application must indicate the route and pickup/drop-off points.
 These areas should also be indicated on the Site Map.
 The shuttle company must provide proof of insurance.
-All parking plans should not impact parking for retail and restaurant establishments.
+Parking plans should not impact parking for retail and restaurant establishments.
 For larger events, volunteers may be required to direct traffic to the designated parking areas and/or shuttle service must be provided.

 Tents / Temporary Structures